 This module from the UK's OpenLearning/LearningSpace centre is a fairly basic online safety piece.
 It concentrates on malware, and has numerous minor errors in terminology and definitions, but is reasonable for the general public.

-As the certifying body for more than 100,000 information security professionals worldwide, (ISC)² believes in the importance of open dialogue and collaboration.
-(ISC)² established this blog to provide a voice to certified members, who have significant knowledge and valuable insights that can benefit other information security professionals and the public at large.
+As the certifying body for more than 110,000 cyber, information, software and infrastructure security professionals worldwide, (ISC)² believes in the importance of open dialogue and collaboration.
+(ISC)² established this blog to provide a voice to certified members, who have significant knowledge and valuable insights that can benefit other security professionals and the public at large.

 The (ISC)² blog gives members a forum to exchange ideas and inspires a safe and secure cyber world by supporting the advancement of the information security workforce via a public exchange with a broad range of information security topics.